Bw-Chan/Stormworks-Open-Source-Vehicle-Manager/README.md

 ```

 The First vehicle_id is in index 1 (in other languages that is usually 0 but lua likes being special)

 The second vehicle_id is in index 2

-so to get the car I would have to:
+So to get the car I would have to:

 ```
 GROUP = server.getVehicleGroup(1)